The Art Collection

 Curating our selection of art work

-At Gallery Sorelle Sciarone we have gone through much thought and pains to find art work ideally suited for the home.
+At Gallery Sorelle Sciarone, we have gone through much thought and pains to find artwork ideal for the home.

 We aim to represent an intersection of artists out of our region.

-Our main focus is art that resonates as romantic and/or reflective.
+Our primary focus is art that resonates as romantic and/or reflective.

 This is the criteria we use to judge art we decide to include in our gallery.
 All inclusion inherently excludes.
-We are not a gate keeper to the art world, we merely swim in the larger art world that exists and have to demarcate a part of the ocean, lest we drown.
-The art is judged according to the following criteria that is informed by best practice, technical knowledge, academic training and personal intuition.
+We are not a gatekeeper to the art world; we merely swim in the larger art world that exists and have to demarcate a part of the ocean, lest we drown.
+According to the following criteria, the art is judged by best practice, technical knowledge, academic training, and personal intuition.

 Our art Criteria

 We look for paintings.
-We deal solely in painted art work.
-Our criteria thereafter pertains to technical dimensions of an art work and qualitative use of technique compositions and materials by the artists.
+We deal solely in painted artwork.
+Our criteria after that pertain to technical dimensions of artwork and qualitative use of technique compositions and materials by the artists.

-We look for art work that fits per dimension in the space of a house, this usually means less than 100 cm x 100 cm.
-Due to housing constraints and space.
-We do however have works that are a it larger and access to monumental works.
-They are just not online or taken to the fair.
-If someone would explicitly ask for it, we could provide works from our artists in a larger format.
+We look for artwork that fits per dimension in the space of a house.
+This usually means less than 100 cm x 100 cm due to housing constraints and space.
+We do, however, have larger works.
+They are just not taken to the art fair.
+If someone would explicitly ask for it, we could provide artworks from our artists in a larger format.

-Secondly we look at the quality of material and technique
+Secondly, we look at the quality of the material and technique.

 Quality of Material

-Even though many work is on linen, canvas or boards, if a work is on another material, we look at the sturdiness and longevity of the background.
+Even though many works are on linen, canvas or boards, if a work is on another material, we look at the background's sturdiness and longevity.
 Durability and quality are part of the criteria.

-We look at an artist’s paint technique.
+We look at an artist's paint technique.
 There is a difference between an artist who paints as an action and an artist that paints with a qualitative technique.
-We talk a lot about the democracy of art on our blog, but when it comes to representing an artist we look for artists who have a recognizable technique or style or themes.
+We talk a lot about the democracy of art on our blog, but we look for artists who have a recognizable technique or style or themes when it comes to representing an artist.

-How paint is used on a background and over layers influences the overall quality of a work.
+How paint is used on a background and over layers influences the overall quality of an artwork.

-Colour plays a huge role in our selection criteria
+Colour plays a massive role in our selection criteria.

 We look for colourful work.
-You will see very little grey or 'dark' toned works.
+You will see minimal grey or 'dark' toned works.

 The colour blue and ochre are reflected in many of the works.
 This is due to the peace, stability and energy these colours radiate.
 We are firm believers in colour theory (and therapy).

 Both colours are relaxing and subduing colours.
 So you will see a lot of rich ochres and blue (green) works in the gallery.
-Brown and ochre is a solid and warm colour, that radiates simplicity and a solid foundation.
+Brown and ochre is a stable and warm colour that radiates simplicity and a solid foundation.
 The colour is safety and confidence.
-Blue is on the opposite of the colour spectrum and compliments the brown colour.
-Blue conveys calmness and peace, but can also stimulate intellectual though process.
-Blue is loyal, responsible and cooling.
-These two colours fit in a home in contemporary society where we are almost constantly over stimulated.
+Blue is on the opposite of the colour spectrum and complements the brown colour.
+Blue conveys calmness and peace but can also stimulate the intellectual thought process.
+The colour is loyal, responsible and cooling.
+These two colours fit in a home in contemporary society where we are almost constantly overstimulated.
 That being said, these are not the only two colours in paintings.
-Brown can morph into a pale shade of yellow and blue can progress into a cool green.
+Brown can morph into a pale shade of yellow, and blue can progress into a cool green.
 Now there are reds, just not that much.

-Red activates, is warm and has the ability to draw you in and overpower you.
-Red is passionate and dramatic, it is vibrant, energetic and sexual.
+Red activates, is warm and can draw you in and overpower you.
+Red is passionate and dramatic.
+It is vibrant, energetic and sexual.
 Red makes you hungry and activates you to do.
 This colour has less space in a modern home where we are constantly sensory stimulated.
-So you see red in a much lesser extent in the gallery.
+So you see red to a much lesser extent in the gallery.

-Beyond or above the range of normal or physical human experience.
+Beyond or above the range of average or physical human experience.